 Working primarily in diabetes, I am always looking for lower carb options to offer clients.
-This recipe makes 10 servings, containing 7.7g of carbohydrates and 6g of fibre per serve.
-When interpreting nutrition labels remember to always subtract the fibre to find the ‘net’ or ‘available’ carbs.
-Fibre doesn’t break down into glucose so shouldn’t contribute to total carbs – this recipe contains 1.7g of net carbs per serving.
+This recipe makes 10 servings, containing 7.7g of carbohydrates and 6g of fibre per serve which equates to only 1.7g of net carbs per serving.

 Health Benefits of Flaxseeds

 Omega-3 fatty acids in the form of alpha-linolenic acid (ALA) can be found in various plant-based sources including flaxseeds, and I’ve shared more information on the best sources in my post Getting Enough Omega-3 For The Vegetarians.
 Not only are flaxseeds a high source of ALA but they also have a remarkable omega-6 to omega-3 ratio of 1:4, which can go a long way towards helping correct an imbalance of essential fatty acids.To access the omega-3s, it is best to grind the flaxseeds and always store ground flax in the refrigerator.

 Flaxseeds are also one of the highest dietary sources of lignans, an important fibre with preliminary evidence that suggests they may help to reduce the growth of human cancer cells (1,2,3).

 Chia Seeds Calcium and Iron